Why are group utilization charts useful?

 Understanding the charts

-The charts show utilization for the entire group.
-The calculations use the sum of everyone's capacity and allocations:
+The charts show the Total Utilization for the group based on Scheduled Hours: The calculations use the sum of everyone's Effective capacity and workload (both billable and non-billable):

-The charts include only the people and placeholders who you can see on the planner.
+The charts include only the people you can see on the planner.
 This means that when you use the search and filter bar to narrow down your results, the charts adjust

 Reading the colors